-Italy Wind deal turned Vimpelcom into a global operator
+The Wind deal in Italy turned Vimpelcom into a global operator

-Another exceptionally successful and lucrative deal was VimpelCom’s combination with Italian telecom firm Wind which was eventually completed in 2011 and transformed Vimpelcom into a global carrier that operates in roughly 20 countries including Russia, Ukraine, Italy, and Algeria.
+Another exceptionally successful and lucrative deal was VimpelCom’s merger with Italian telecom firm Wind which was eventually completed in 2011 and transformed Vimpelcom into a global carrier operating in roughly 20 countries including Russia, Ukraine, Italy, and Algeria.

 When asked about the state of the negotiations in 2010, Fetisov said: “There is nothing we can say with certainty at this moment.
 Corporate procedures are largely completed and the deal has been approved by the Board of Directors, but usually such major deals come with a lot of conditions attached.”
-One of them was resolving the restructuring of the accounts payable on more favourable terms with the financing banks, not just for Wind but for the entirety of Weather Holdings.
+One of them was sorting out debt restructuring with the financing banks on more favorable terms, not just for Wind but for the whole of Weather Holdings.

-“Given the current uncertainty in the telecoms market in terms of available technology options, the accounts payable are material.
+“Given the current uncertainty in the telecoms market in terms of available technology options, the level of debt is material.
 So in order to make the situation more comfortable for Vimpelcom shareholders and to allow the company some space for development, it is particularly important to get the blessing of the banks over the idea that a new shareholder is buying into the company.
 A big and significant player is acquiring the company; it is not burdened with debt and has a good reputation for servicing loans.
 Therefore, the banks may be better off foregoing some of their immediate short-term interests in order to offer this new player more favourable and mutually beneficial terms.
 That would be beneficial for the banks as well.
-It can be about extending the repayment period or reducing interest rates, given the current liquidity crisis and the absence of good borrowers on the market.
-If we can meet all these conditions, then the deal is 90 percent done,” he said, adding that the negotiations had another month to go to be completed.
+It might be an extension of the repayment period or reduced interest rates.
+Given the current liquidity crisis and the absence of good borrowers on the market.
+If we can meet all these conditions, then the deal is 90 percent done,” he said, adding that the negotiations had another month to go to completion.

 At the time regulators and the telecoms industry were discussing the reduction of roaming prices by half the following year and cutting SMS pricing four-fold rather than just a few basis points.
 The move would turn mobile telephony into one of the most profitable businesses in Russia.
 Despite the profit margins the company’s main Egyptian shareholder ended up in massive debt.

-Fetisov argues that although mobile telephony at the time was a profitable business, it was not more profitable than the oil industry.
-“The way he [the Egyptian shareholder] got into so much debt is quite simple: he acquired an Italian operator entirely with borrowed funds, while hardly contributing anything of his own.
-To compound things, this was not a traditional deal and he was not the first in that market; everyone coming in after the first entrant has to pay extra.
+Fetisov argues that although mobile telephony at the time was a profitable business, it was no more profitable than the oil industry.
+“The way he [the Egyptian shareholder] got into so much debt is quite simple: he acquired an Italian operator entirely with borrowed funds, while contributing next to nothing of his own.
+To compound things, this was not a traditional deal and he was not the first in that market – everyone coming in after the first entrant has to pay extra.
 Therefore he had to take on an additional loan burden to get a foothold in the market.
 He was the third operator in the Italian market.”

 Meeting Mikhail Fridman

-The Alpha Group acquisition of Vimpelcom would not have happened without Fetisov meeting the group’s founder Mikhail Fridman, which led to Fetisov representing the bank’s interests in that deal.
+The Alfa Group acquisition of Vimpelcom would not have happened without Fetisov meeting the group’s founder Mikhail Fridman, which led to Fetisov representing the bank’s interests in that deal.